 UK comedian and animal expert Emma Malik was just seventeen when she was plucked from agricultural college and relocated to the Isle of Mann for three months to train pigs for the BBC.
-With that intensive TV experience under her belt, Emma was headhunted by one of the UK’s leading commercial agencies as a media animal trainer, where she was commissioned to work with everything from dogs participating in fashion shows to bunnies for a washing up commercial.
+With that intensive TV experience under her belt, Emma was headhunted by one of the UK’s leading commercial agencies as a media animal trainer.

 Already with years of extraordinary working with animals experience behind her, Emma left the UK to teach English and work with dogs across Europe.
 Eventually growing weary of expats and their designer dogs, Emma moved to Thailand to work on the world’s largest crocodile farm, where she worked closely with exotic animals including parrots, pigs, tigers, bears – and of course crocodiles.